 At the gala opening of her 1964 exhibition at New Yorks Bonino Gallery (attended by Jacqueline Kennedy and other distinguished patrons of the arts), Heinz Stockhausen gave a concert of electronic music to accompany slides of Bauermeisters assemblages.
 The Whitney, Hirschhorn, and Guggenheim Museums purchased her work.

 In 1970, she cut up artists easels and combined them in spiral forms or sculptures that moved up staircases and around corners.
 Perhaps this was symbolic of the fact that art was entering a new phase, or that she and her art were going to move elsewhere.

 Bauermeister married her mentor Heinz Stockhausen in the 1960s, and returned to Germany in 1972.
-She has five children and lives and works outside of Cologne.
+She has five children and lived and worked outside of Cologne.

 Her works are in the collections of the Hirshhorn Museum and Sculpture Garden in Washington, D.C., The Museum of Modern Art in New York, the Los Angeles County Museum of Art, and the Solomon R. Guggenheim Museum of Art in New York, among others.